marnionrails/pizza-parlor/README.md

 ## Description

-THis webpage allows users to order pizza from Marni's pizza parlor, selecting size of the pie and toppings.
+This webpage allows users to order pizza from Marni's pizza parlor, selecting size of the pie and toppings.
 The cost of their order will be determined by the size and number of toppings.

 ## Tests